-In order to match RADIO's timing, the KSGEN task must be triggered early enough to allow the keystream generation to complete before the decryption of the packet shall start.
+In order to match the RADIO's timing, the KSGEN task must be triggered early enough to allow the keystream generation to complete before the decryption of the packet shall start.

-For short packets (MODE.LENGTH = Default) the KSGEN task must be triggered no later than when the START task in RADIO is triggered.
-In addition, the CRYPT task must be triggered no earlier than when the ADDRESS event is generated by RADIO.
+For short packets (MODE.LENGTH = Default) the KSGEN task must be triggered no later than when the START task in the RADIO is triggered.
+In addition, the CRYPT task must be triggered no earlier than when the ADDRESS event is generated by the RADIO.

-If the CRYPT task is triggered exactly at the same time as the ADDRESS event is generated by RADIO, the AES CCM peripheral will guarantee that the decryption is completed no later than when the END event in RADIO is generated.
+If the CRYPT task is triggered exactly at the same time as the ADDRESS event is generated by the RADIO, the AES CCM will guarantee that the decryption is completed no later than when the END event in the RADIO is generated.

-This use-case is illustrated in On-the-fly decryption of short packets (MODE.LENGTH = Default) using a PPI connection on page 92 using a PPI connection between the ADDRESS event in RADIO and the CRYPT task in the AES CCM peripheral.
-The KSGEN task is triggered from the READY event in RADIO through a PPI connection.
+This use-case is illustrated in On-the-fly decryption of short packets (MODE.LENGTH = Default) using a PPI connection on page 93 using a PPI connection between the ADDRESS event in the RADIO and the CRYPT task in the AES CCM.
+The KSGEN task is triggered from the READY event in the RADIO through a PPI connection.

-For long packets (MODE.LENGTH = Extended) the keystream generation will need to start even earlier, such as when the RXEN task in RADIO is triggered.
+For long packets (MODE.LENGTH = Extended) the key-stream generation will need to be started even earlier, for example at the time when the RXEN task in the RADIO is triggered.

-Refer to Timing specification on page 100 for information about the time needed for generating a keystream.
+Important: Refer to Timing specification on page 101 for information about the time needed for generating a key-stream.